-Elana Alandana
+ACT SAT Course

-Elem.
-Algebra
+Subscore Subscore Placement

-20-23 461-560 MTH 123
+Below 22 Below 540 MTH 120

-20-23 401-300 Interm.
-Algebra
+Delow 22 below 340 Basic Algebra

 MTH 127

 Elem.
 Statistics

-24 and 561 and MTH 131
+22 and 540 and MTH 131

 above above Contemp.
 Math

 MTH 143

 College Algebra

 25 and 570 and MTH 153

 above above Precalculus

 MTH 185

 Analytic

 Geometry and

 Calculus I

 27 and 610 and (student must

 above above have 1 semester

 of Trigonometry,

 Precalculus, or

 Math Analysis as

 a prerequisite)

-Students without an ACT/SAT math subscore must take an online mathematics placement exam.
+Students without an ACT/SAT math subscore must either take an online mathematics placement exam or will be placed in MTH 120, Basic Algebra.
 Any student can request to take an online mathematics placement exam one time in an attempt to improve placement.